 The August Wilson Monologue Competition (AWMC) was launched in Atlanta in 2007 by True Colors Theatre Company.
 Modeled on successful Shakespeare monologue competitions for young people, AWMC grew in five years to seven cities: Los Angeles, San Francisco, Chicago, Boston, New York, and Seattle, and Pittsburgh—Wilson’s home.
 Portland’s program launched in the spring and summer of 2013.

 Supported by teachers and community leaders, and guided by professional actor and director mentors, students study monologues from Wilson’s plays and perform them at publicly viewed Portland auditions.
-The top three Portland finalists will compete in national finals at the August Wilson Theatre in New York City.
-They will also receive cash prizes, and the first place Portland winner will receive a full scholarship to Portland Actors Conservatory, valued at $21,000.
+The top two Portland finalists will compete in national finals at the August Wilson Theatre in New York City.

 But the AWMC is much more than a competition.
 As students explore Wilson’s characters and themes in a safe, supportive atmosphere, they will gain confidence and skills that will serve them in all their future endeavors.
-Beginning in its second year, AWMC will partner with 9th grade English instructors at 2–4 selected schools for an in-school program component.
+AWMC now partners with Portland educators at 2–4 selected schools for an in-school program component.

 Equity & Diversity Consulting/Training: Portland Equity in the Arts Consortium